How to Teach Times Tables So Pupils Learn Instant Recall From KS1 To KS2

 For children who are really having difficulty, nothing beats sitting down and going through them 1-to-1 as the Third Space Learning tutors do as part of their online maths intervention.

-10 tips for effectively teaching times tables
+10 fun tips for teaching times tables effectively

 1. Use times tables chanting